jarrettmeyer/jarrettmeyer.github.io/_posts/2017-12-20-sql-server-2017-with-virtualbox.md

 Create a new VM.
 Give it as much RAM, CPU, and disk as you can afford given your machine configuration.
 Go through the installation and allow the machine to reboot.

 You'll need to create an Administrator password.
 I recommend `Administrat0r`, but do whatever you want and whatever you'll remember.
+(I won't look.)

 #### Step 3: Install the VirtualBox Guest Additions